ispras/texterra-py/README.md

 import texterra
 ```

-4. Now you can create an access object using your Apikey:
+4. Now you can create an access object using your API key:
 ```python
 t = texterra.API('YOURKEY')
 ```